Qubit-excitation-based adaptive variational quantum eigensolver: Results

-We begin with a theoretical introduction, required for the self-consistence of the paper and to define our notation.
-Finding the ground-state electron wavefunction $|\Phi_0\rangle$ and corresponding energy $E_0$ of a molecule (or an atom) is known as the ``electronic structure problem".
+We begin with a theoretical introduction (required for the self-completeness of the paper) and by defining our notation.
+Finding the ground-state electron wavefunction $|E_0\rangle$ and corresponding energy $E_0$ of a molecule (or an atom) is known as the ``electronic structure problem" \cite{CCSD}.
 This problem can be solved by solving the time-independent Schr\"odinger equation $H |\Phi_0\rangle = E_0 |\Phi_0\rangle$, where $H$ is the electronic Hamiltonian of the molecule.
 Within the Born-Oppenheimer approximation, where the nuclei of the molecule are treated as motionless, $H$ can be second quantized as

-$N_{_{MO}}$ is the number of molecular spin-orbitals, ${a}^\dagger_i$ and ${a}_i$ are fermionic creation and annihilation operators, corresponding to the $i^{th}$ molecular spin-orbital, and the factors $h_{ij}$ and $h_{ijkl}$ are one- and two-electron integrals, written in a spin-orbital basis \cite{CCSD}.
-The Hamiltonian expression in Eq. \ref{eq:2nd_q_H} can be mapped to quantum gate operators using an encoding method, e.g. the Jordan-Wigner (JW) \cite{JW_encode} or the Bravyi-Kitaev \cite{BK_encode} methods.
-Throughout this work, to help visualization, we assume the JW encoding, where the occupancy of the $i^{th}$ molecular spin-orbital is represented by the state of the $i^{th}$ qubit.
+As already mentioned, $N_{_{\mathrm{MO}}}$ is the number of molecular spin-orbitals, ${a}^\dagger_i$ and ${a}_i$ are fermionic creation and annihilation operators, corresponding to the $i^{\mathrm{th}}$ molecular spin-orbital, and the factors $h_{ij}$ and $h_{ijkl}$ are one- and two-electron integrals, written in a spin-orbital basis \cite{CCSD}.
+The Hamiltonian expression in equation \eqref{eq:2nd_q_H} can be mapped to quantum-gate operators using an encoding method, e.g. the Jordan-Wigner \cite{JW_encode} or the Bravyi-Kitaev \cite{BK_encode} methods.
+Throughout this work, we assume the more straightforward Jordan-Wigner encoding, where the occupancy of the $i^{{\mathrm{th}}}$ molecular spin-orbital is represented by the state of the $i^{{\mathrm{th}}}$ qubit.

 The fermionic operators ${a}^\dagger_i$ and ${a}_i$ satisfy anti-commutation relations